 Three hours will be sufficient to cover around half of the mostly flat 15km trekking route at a leisurely pace.
 Geographically, Kamikochi is basically a long plateau in the Azusa River Valley, surrounded by dramatic mountains starting from 2,455m in height.

-Recommended for beginners is a start from the turquoise Taisho Pond to Kappabashi Bridge, a suspension bridge where you’ll find cafes, restaurants and cafes nearby for a lunch break.
-Abundent birch trees add to the alpine feel.
+Recommended for beginners is a start from the turquoise Taisho Pond to Kappabashi Bridge, a suspension bridge where you’ll find cafes, restaurants, and cafes nearby for a lunch break.
+Abundant birch trees add to the alpine feel.

 Kappabashi Bridge, a suspension bridge across the Azusa River, is the main landmark here, and a popular photo spot.
 In fact, so stunning is the scenery that you’ll find an artist there that has dedicated his life to painting that vista of Kamikochi.

 Another attraction is the Imperial Hotel Kamikochi, of the prestigious Imperial Hotel chain, which was previously owned and partly funded by the imperial family.
 Designed like an alpine resort, sipping a spot of tea at the hotel café is on the wishlist of many a sophisticated Japanese lady.
 Which just goes to show how Kamikochi is a hiking trek fit for royalty.

 Access: From Shinjuku Station take the JR Chuo Honsen Limited Express “Azusa” (2hours 40minutes) to Matsumoto Station, then take the local bus or taxi to Kamikochi

 Next cool trek: Goshikinuma Lake in Fukushima Prefecture